-- a description of how you’ll control the quality of the construction or engineering, eg building regulations certificates
+- a description of how you’ll control the quality of the construction or engineering, for example building regulations certificates

 - details of how you’ll use and maintain the system to make sure the system works as designed (like de-sludging septic tanks, servicing package sewage treatment plants)